Family Reunions: Celebrating your Family Story

 Oftentimes, sadly, it’s the youngest generations who are least willing to participate in the sharing of knowledge that happens at a family reunion, despite the fact that they have the most to learn.
 Parents can easily help show their children the value of learning from older generations by participating in the sharing of experiences themselves, and letting the children participate in their own version of the sharing.
 Teaching children and teens this kind of respect for the value of family history can have a profound impact on how carefully they will teach the next generation, extending the value of the knowledge indefinitely into the future.

 Pass on your family stories to your children, grandchildren and great grandchildren by capturing them in a captivating Family Documentary or Family Legacy Video.

-To learn more, take a look around my site or contact me directly.
-A Family Documentary is a gift your family will treasure for years to come.
+To learn more, contact us.
+A Family Documentary is a gift your family will cherish for years to come.

 Family Line Video, LLC